+- Calcium 276 mg

+- Protein 8 g

+- Vitamin A 500 IU

+- Vitamin D 100 IU

+- Magnesium 24 mg

+- Potassium 349 mg

+- Phosphorus 222 mg

+- Riboflavin 0.44 mg

-- Calcium 276 mg Protein 8 g • Vitamin A 500 IU Vitamin D 100 IU Magnesium 24 mg Potassium 349 mg Phosphorus 222 mg Riboflavin 0.44 mgVitamin B-12 1.1 mcg - Parents or guardians may now request in writing nondairy milk substitutions, as described above, without providing a medical statement.
+- Vitamin B-12 1.1 mcg

+Parents or guardians may now request in writing nondairy milk substitutions, as described above, without providing a medical statement.
 As an example, if a guardian has a participant who follows a vegan diet, the parent can submit a written request of the participant's caretaker asking that a milk substitution be served in lieu of cow's milk.
 The written request must identify the medical or other special dietary need that restricts the diet of the participant.
 A copy of a request form is on page AD-197.
 Such substitutions are at the option and the expense of the facility.
-The requirements related to milk or food substitutions for a participant who has a medical disability and who submits a medical statement signed by a state-recognized medical authority remain unchanged.
+The requirements related to milk or food substitutions for a participant who has a medical authority remain unchanged.